brewster1134/jquery-cumin/README.md

 * Support plain JS object as storage (if cookies arent supported)
 * If x amount of failures, remove from queue
 * support user specified isConnected url to test
-* support passing in user settings
-* API for setting events & options
 * only return public methods